Eomm/digi-tags/README.md

 ## Contribute

 If you want to add new resources, or share new ideas, create a Pull Request or open an Issue.

+### Some little rules

++ If there is not an icon for describe a situation, let's discuss it and add a new one;
++ Don't use works on Resource's list;